jenkinsci/slack-plugin/README.md

 This plugin supports sending notifications via bot users.
 You can enable bot user support from both global and project configurations.
 If the notification will be sent to a user via direct message, default integration sends it via
-@slackbot, you can use this option if you want to send messages via a bot user.
+@slackbot.
+You can use this option if you want to send messages via a bot user.
-You need to provide credentials of the bot user for integration token credentials to use this feature.
+You need to provide the `Bot User OAuth Access Token` credential as the integration token credentials to use this feature.

-Bot user option is not supported, if you use Base Url for a Slack compatible application.
+The bot user option is not supported if you use the *Slack compatible app URL* option.

 ## Configuration as code